keircn/hostman/README.md

-# Hostman - File Upload Command-Line Tool
+# Hostman - Image host manager

 Hostman is a robust, cross-platform command-line application for uploading files (primarily images) to various hosting services.
 It prioritizes usability, scriptability, and maintainability.